How do you handle confidentiality at Kaizen Academy?

 Family therapy will begin when your child completes his first week at Kaizen Academy.

 Your child’s therapist will contact you to discuss format, people involved and content of calls as it varies with each family dynamic.
-Your child and therapist will call you to discuss progress and work through issues as needed.
+There will be a scheduled session weekly to help and support the system to heal.

 Many of the families we work with have expressed frustration about previous treatment programs that have been unsuccessful in helping their son.